vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM_O_ORWU_DT](images/RM_O_ORWU_DT.png)

-which is now handled by the VICS Server's _Time Service_.
+This and other date and time queries are now handled by the VICS Server's _Time Service_.

 The RPC, _XUS GET USER INFO_ is highlighted in red.
-Clicking on that row of the table brings up its details ...
+Clicking on that row of the table brings up that RPC's details ...

 ![RM_3_ORQPT_DEFAULT_LIST_SOURCE](images/RM_3_XUS_GET_USER_INFO.png)